-If you don't see one of the above full-text links with your Open another tab and go to GALILEO.
-Click on "Journals A - Z."
+If you don't see one of the above full-text links with your article result, don't give up.

 (From Kent State University Libraries Website)